Devard Darling: Kansas City Chiefs

 On March 11, 2008, Darling signed a three-year contract with the Kansas City Chiefs.
 On September 7, Darling broke free for what looked to be a game-tying touchdown against the New England Patriots, but he was tackled on 5-yard line.
 Kansas City ended up losing the game.
 He ultimately would score only one touchdown while with the Chiefs.
 He was placed on injured reserve on September 1, 2009.
 He was released by the Chiefs on March 3, 2010.

 Omaha Nighthawks

 Darling was signed by the Omaha Nighthawks of the United Football League on September 8, 2010.

 Houston Texans

 On August 8, 2011, Darling signed with the Houston Texans.
 He was released on September 3, 2011.

 Personal life

 Darling is the younger brother of Bahamian track athlete Dennis Darling and the brother-in-law of his wife Tonique Williams-Darling.

-Devard's twin brother, Devaughn Darling, died in 2001 due to football practice conditions at Florida State.
-His family is still waiting for the Florida Legislature to pass a Claims Bill to receive the money they are owed from the settlement with FSU.
+Devard's twin brother, Devaughn Darling, died in 2001 during a football practice at Florida State University.
+In 2005, the university agreed to pay the Darling family $2 million in a wrongful death settlement, but under Florida state law, they could only pay a maximum of $200,000 unless a claims bill was passed allowing them to pay any more that that.
+In 2017, the bill allowing for the remaining $1.8 million to be paid out was finally passed, bringing the twelve-year-long legal proceedings to an end.